Quickly block an attacker

 While both approaches can be done when the attacker is using a single IP (or a set of IPs), the second one also supports situations where the attacker is rotating IPs, and therefore needs to be identified with a combination of characteristics.

-The ACL Profile will limit the blocking to specific paths/URLs (those defined in the Security Policies associated with it, and used within one or more Server Groups).
+The ACL Profile will limit the blocking to specific paths/URLs (those defined in the associated with it, and used within one or more ).
 The Global Filter will block the attacker's activity globally, which is usually more desirable.

-The Global Filter is more efficient during processing, because the hostile requests are blocked earlier in the traffic filtering process.
+The Global Filter is more efficient during processing, because the hostile requests are blocked earlier in the .

 The ACL Profile approach can result in the long-term accumulation of "special cases" within the Profiles, if admins are not diligent about cleaning them up when they're no longer needed.
 This situation is not ideal, because it can be messy and difficult to manage.
 The Global Filter approach makes it easier to also consists in creating special cases, but they are more visible and thus, easier to find and purge when no longer necessary.